View our current Structured Products issues, fund prospectus and application forms.

-- We only charge a 0.4% arrangement fee for all the Structured Products we offer.
+- We only charge 0.35%* arrangement fee per investment, for ALL investments above £100,000, for the structured Products we offer.

 A Structured Product is usually a fixed term ‘investment’ or ‘deposit’ which is generally linked to the performance of a stock market index or indices.
 It tends to contain a certain guarantee of capital protection if certain investment criteria are met, and a formula-based return.

 A Structured Product allows the investor to potentially benefit from the performance of an asset, without actually owning the asset itself.
 For example a structured product may provide a percentage of the return in the FTSE 100 Index without having to buy the shares, or hold units in a conventional unit trust.
 Where a traditional unit trust will buy stocks and shares in order to provide a return to its investors, a structured product will buy derivatives (or options) to take advantage of stock market movements without being exposed to ownership of the equities themselves.

 Structured Deposits are term deposits (like a fixed rate bond) with variable return linked to the performance of an underlying asset (like the UK stock market).They can be held within a variety of tax wrappers such as a Cash ISAs, SIPPs and Bonds.
 They are designed to repay the initial deposit at maturity and at the same time deliver a target level of growth or income dependent on the option chosen.
 Therefore the aim of the Structured Deposit is to offer the investor a pre-defined fixed level of return (linked to a basket of shares) if held to maturity with 100% capital protection and at a coupon rate often well in excess of bank and building society accounts.

 Factors to consider in the selection of a Structured Product